 Weekends from 9-11 am

 The Wildlife Care Clinic receives many emails, letters, and phone calls on wildlife issues.
 Unfortunately, a personal response cannot always be guaranteed.
-Please look closely at the Wildlife Fact Sheets to answer any questions.

 For any questions or concerns that are unanswered please contact us.